 Day Trip from Athens to Ancient Corinth & the Corinth Canal

 Life in Corinth has always been about location.
 The ancient city was an active commercial crossing, which meant the control of trade as its position on the isthmus separates the Peloponnese from the Greek mainland.
 Wealthy merchants stopped here for business and to socialize with the famous courtesans (hetairai), in the service of Aphrodite.
-Emerging from the cliffs is the fortress built in the 10th century and whose walls encircle the ruins of 14th - 18th century buildings.
+Emerging from the cliffs is the fortress built in the 10th century and whose walls encircle the ruins of 14th - 18th-century buildings.
 Past the first three gates at the summit is where the Temple of Aphrodite’ was located.
-Now, only a small chaurch of Saint Dimitrios remains.
-However, the stunning views of Corinth makes the day trip from Athens to Ancient Corinth & the Corinth Canal worthwhile, even for the lesser historically inclined.
+Now, only a small church of Saint Dimitrios remains.
+However, the stunning views of Corinth make the day trip from Athens to Ancient Corinth & the Corinth Canal worthwhile, even for the lesser historically inclined.
 The rest of the fortress contains towers, mosques, gates and walls.

 The Archeological Museum of Ancient Corinth traces the city’s history through Greek, Roman and Byzantine rule.
 It exhibits a remarkable collection of statues, scarophagi, frescoes, mosaics, pottery and has an open-air courtyard.